quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-ssr/ssr-middleware.md

 * Description: It's essentially a wrapper over `express.static()` with a few convenient tweaks:
   * the `pathFromPublicFolder` is a path resolved to the "public" folder out of the box
   * the `opts` are the same as for `express.static()`
-  * `opts.maxAge` is used by default, taking into account the quasar.config.js > ssr > maxAge configuration; this sets how long the respective file(s) can live in browser's cache
+  * `opts.maxAge` is used by default, taking into account the quasar.config file > ssr > maxAge configuration; this sets how long the respective file(s) can live in browser's cache

   ```js
   serve.static('my-file.json')